uio-bmi/compairr/README.md

 `--ignore-unknown` option, in which case CompAIRR will simply ignore that sequence.

-The user can specify whether 0, 1 or 2 differences are allowed when comparing sequences, using the option `-d` or `--differences`.
+The user can specify whether 0, 1, 2 or 3 differences are allowed when comparing sequences, using the option `-d` or `--differences`.
 To allow indels (insertions or deletions) the option `-i` or `--indels` may be specified, otherwise only substitutions are allowed.
 By default, no differences are allowed.
 The `-i` option is allowed only when d=1.
+The number of differences allowed strongly influences the speed of CompAIRR.
+The program will be exponentially slower as more differences are allowed.
+It will be relatively slow with d=2 and even slower with d=3.
+See the section on performance below for an example.

 The V and J gene alleles specified for each sequence must also match, unless the `-g` or `--ignore-genes` option is in effect.